List of Wildlife Management Areas (includes links to topographic maps in PDF format)

 New Jersey's Wildlife Management Area System, administered by the Division of Fish and Wildlife's Bureau of Land Management, preserves a diversity of fish and wildlife habitats from Delaware Bay coastal marshes to Kittatinny Ridge mountain tops.
 Ranging in size from the 0.68 acre Delaware River Fishing Access Site at the Pennsauken WMA to the 33,000-acre Peaslee Tract in Cumberland and Cape May counties, Wildlife Management Areas provide countless outdoor recreational opportunities for New Jersey residents and visitors from out of state.

 The system had its beginning with the purchase of the 387-acre Walpack Tract in Sussex County in 1932.
 This land was purchased as a "Public Shooting and Fishing Ground" by the Board of Fish and Game Commissioners, the forerunner of today's Fish and Game Council.
-Presently there are almost 357,000 acres in 122 areas, and new properties and additions to existing properties are continually being added.
+Presently there are more than 358,000 acres in 122 areas, and new properties and additions to existing properties are continually being added.
 This acreage represents more than 44% of New Jersey's state-owned public open space.

 Initially, the purchase of lands for the Wildlife Management Area System was funded entirely from the sale of hunting and fishing licenses.
 In 1961, the first of several Green Acres bond issues was approved, enabling the general public to participate in the development of the system.
 Approximately half of the present system was purchased through the Green Acres bond issues.
 Operational funding is provided entirely by hunters and anglers.
 Capital projects such as boat ramps, dams and parking lots are usually funded through combinations of Federal Aid (funds from excise taxes on sporting equipment), Green Acres and General Fund Capital appropriations.